gsebik/Xmas_show/README.md

 - Audio output (3.5mm jack or HDMI)
 - ALSA-compatible audio

+## Signal Handling

+The sequencer handles SIGTERM and SIGINT for graceful shutdown:

+1. Signal handler immediately turns off all LEDs via GPIO
+2. Sets `stop_requested` flag for threads to check
+3. Threads exit their loops after current sleep cycle
+4. Main thread waits for threads to join
+5. Final GPIO cleanup and exit

+This ensures LEDs are turned off immediately when playback is stopped externally (e.g., via the v43 controller).

 ## Integration with v43-christmas-lights

 This sequencer is designed to work with the v43-christmas-lights Node.js controller.
-The controller spawns the sequencer as a child process for each song playback.
+The controller spawns the sequencer as a child process for each song playback and sends SIGTERM to stop playback.

 See `/home/linux/v43-christmas-lights/` for the controller setup.